Convergence to the Brownian CRT for critical branching Markov processe: Abstract

 \section{Abstract}

-We prove an invariance principle for a general class of continuous time critical branching processes with finite variance (non-local) branching mechanism.
-We show that the genealogical trees, viewed as random compact metric measure spaces, converge under rescaling to the Brownian continuum random tree in the Gromov–Hausdorff-weak topology, establishing a universal scaling limit for critical finite variance branching processes.
+We prove an invariance principle for a general class of continuous time critical branching processes with spatial motion and finite variance (non-local) branching mechanism.
+We show that the genealogical trees, viewed as random compact metric measure spaces, converge under {conditioning to be large and} rescaling to the Brownian continuum random tree in the Gromov–Hausdorff-weak topology, establishing a universal scaling limit for these processes.

 {\bf Key words:} Non-local branching processes, criticality, Brownian continuum random tree, metric measure spaces.

 {\bf MSC 2020:} 60J80